 The predecessor of the Kalon minaret was built back in the 11th century and was partly made of wood.
-It was burned down during the siege and was replaced by another building, which collapsed due to lack of foundation.
+During the siege of Bukhara, it was burned down and replaced by another building, which collapsed due to foundation lack.

 The construction of the Kalon minaret was entrusted to the architect Usto Bako, who worked with great responsibility.
 He first laid a 10-meter foundation and left it to stand for two years.
 Legend says that he left Bukhara for that time so that no one could force him to continue his work before the schedule.
 Only after that, he completed the building.

-The tower was built from burnt bricks.
+The tower was built from fired bricks.
 The minaret is decorated with strips of different geometric patterns.
-There are 14 such bands in total, with different heights and different motifs.
-The entire decoration was formed solely by brickwork.
-The exception is one band in the upper part: glazed tiles in shades of blue were used there.
-This makes the Kalyan minaret one of the earliest examples of glaze used to decorate buildings in Central Asia.
+There are 14 such bands in total, with different heights and motifs.
+The entire decoration was formed uniquely by brickwork.
+The exception is one band in the upper part: glazed terracotta in shades of blue were used there.
+Kalon Minaret is one of the earliest buildings of Bukhara, where the glaze was used.

 functions of minaret kalon